fuxoft/autoversion/README.md

 ...and your script's version is automatically updated.

-Not that autoversion only updates the third numeric value (the PATCH number).
+Note that autoversion only updates the third numeric value (the PATCH number).
 If you need to change other values, just use your standard text editor before / after running autoversion.

 If your script is in Lua, the special version string is usually preceded by "--" comment indicator but there can be other characters before and after this special string, so you can e.g. do this in your script: